akumuli/akumuli-datasource/README.md

 To install the plugin simply clone this repository to your Grafana's plugins directory.
 It's located at `{grafana}/data/plugins`.

-This plugin is based on OpenTSDB datasource plugin.

 ## How to build